Topo Workflows 2.0

 The power of Land Kit - without touching Grasshopper

 Always wanted to try Land Kit but maybe not ready for Grasshopper (ever)?
 Well worry no longer!
-With the new Topo Workflows, you can iterate site grading to your heart’s content all without ever opening Grasshopper.
+With the Topo Workflows, you can iterate site grading to your heart’s content all without ever opening Grasshopper.
+The new and improved Topo Workflow 2.0 expands upon previous workflows by integrating additional features and analysis, such as water analysis and carbon calculation.
+Use metric or imperial units with the same Grasshopper script and enjoy a new scalable user interface!

-Start with the Free Topo Workflow and start by simply dragging and dropping the attached Grasshopper script into the open Rhino file, as demonstrated below.
-You may be asked to install Land Kit or a few other plugins, follow the instructions for this in the README.txt.
+Start by simply dragging and dropping the attached Topo Workflow 2.0 Grasshopper script into the open Rhino template file with either imperial or metric unit, as demonstrated below.
+You may be asked to install Land Kit or the plugin Human UI, follow the instructions for this in the README.txt.

 A window will open, like magic, that will help guide you through your topographic journey.
 Make sure to read all the information in the Info tab to understand where, how, and why to use certain layers.
 There is also a video included with the workflow that is very helpful for understanding the workflow.